WorldHealthOrganization/app/server/README.md

 Here are some missing pieces of the v2 backend that you're very welcome to help us implement!

+- [ ] Redirect our `index.html` to the app store page based on platform of the requester.
 - [ ] Create a "flavor" in the client that uses our v2 projects.
 Note the `v1` API is served at a different path within the v2 projects; see `Dynamic content, HTTPS APIs, server-side code` above.
 - [ ] Periodically generate actual case stats (via Cloud Function) and store in Firestore ...
 - [ ] ...
 And have the client load the actual case stats from Firestore (replace the `getCaseStats` endpoint).